 Residence Life FAQs

-- Applying for HousingNew, incoming students that have not applied for admission should visit the Undergraduate Admissions Application page.
+- Applying for HousingNew & incoming students who have not applied to the College should visit the Undergraduate Admissions Application page.
 There, you will be able view the instructions on how to complete Columbia's online application.

 Only after you've confirmed your attendance to the college can you complete a housing application.
-A $500 online prepayment will be required to submit this application.
+A $500 online prepayment is due at the time of application.
+The prepayment and application must be submitted in order to receive a housing assignment.
 Housing is then assigned to confirmed students on a first-come first-served basis.
+Applicants will be notified, via email, when a housing contract is available to sign as early as May 1st.
 Please be sure to regularly check your email account.
 Housing assignments and other important information will be sent via email.